Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Introduction

-In the context of phase transitions, $O(N)\times O(M)/\mathbb Z_2$ fixed points of multi-scalar $\phi^4$ theory in $4-\epsilon$ dimensions have been extensively studied in the literature using both the epsilon expansion and bootstrap \cite{Pisarski:1980ix,Kawamura:1988zz, Kawamura1990, Kawamura, Pelissetto_2001, Pelissetto:2001fi,Gracey:2002pm,Gracey:2002ze, Osborn:2017ucf, Rychkov:2018vya, Kompaniets:2019xez, Henriksson:2020fqi}, as reviewed in \cite{Osborn:2017ucf,Henriksson:2020fqi}.
-It turns out\footnote{SP thanks Simone Giombi, Igor Klebanov, Fedor Popov, and Gregory Tarnopolsky for discussions on this point a few years ago.} that a real bifundamental fixed point, whose large $N$ limit is dominated by all planar diagrams, only exists in the epsilon expansion \cite{Osborn:2017ucf} for or, $M/N>1/\alpha_{critical}$.
-For $1/\alpha_{critical}>\alpha>\alpha_{critical}$, the fixed point can still be studied formally, although it is no longer unitary and some anomalous dimensions become complex.
+In the context of phase transitions, $O(N)\times O(M)/\mathbb Z_2$ fixed-points of multiscalar $\phi^4$ theory in $4-\epsilon$ dimensions have been extensively studied in the literature using both the epsilon expansion and bootstrap \cite{Pisarski:1980ix,Kawamura:1988zz, Kawamura1990, Kawamura, Pelissetto:2001fi,Gracey:2002pm,Gracey:2002ze, Osborn:2017ucf, Rychkov:2018vya, Kompaniets:2019xez, Henriksson:2020fqi}, as reviewed in \cite{Osborn:2017ucf,Henriksson:2020fqi}.
+It turns out\footnote{SP thanks Simone Giombi, Igor Klebanov, Fedor Popov, and Gregory Tarnopolsky for discussions on this point a few years ago.} that a real bifundamental fixed-point, whose large-$N$ limit is dominated by all planar diagrams, only exists in the epsilon expansion \cite{Osborn:2017ucf} for or, $M/N>1/\alpha_{critical}$.
+For $1/\alpha_{critical}>\alpha>\alpha_{critical}$, the fixed-point can still be studied formally, although it is no longer unitary and some anomalous dimensions become complex.
 The anomalous dimension of the elementary scalar field $\phi_{ij}$ remains real, and is given by \cite{Osborn:2017ucf} $\gamma_\phi$ attains its maximum at $\alpha=1$, confirming the expectation that $\alpha=1$ represents strong coupling for the theory.
-We therefore conclude that, for this theory, the fixed point becomes complex before strong coupling is attained, in accordance with the conjecture of \cite{Ooguri:2016pdq}.
-A physical interpretation for complex fixed points was put forth in \cite{Gorbenko2018, Gorbenko-2-2018}, so formally, one could attempt to define a holographic dual for the complex $\alpha=1$ fixed point.
-This dual might contain a very small number of massless fields (possibly only the graviton) if a gap develops when $d=3$, but also a few fields with masses below the BF bound, corresponding to primary operators of complex dimension \cite{Klebanov:2016xxf}.
+We therefore conclude that, for this theory, the fixed-point becomes complex before strong coupling is attained, in accordance with the conjecture of \cite{Ooguri:2016pdq}.
+A physical interpretation for complex fixed-points was put forth in \cite{Gorbenko2018, Gorbenko-2-2018}, so formally, one could attempt to define a holographic dual for the complex $\alpha=1$ fixed-point.
+This dual might contain a very small number of massless fields (possibly only the graviton) if a gap develops when $d=3$, but also a few fields with masses below the Breitenlohner-Freedman bound, corresponding to primary operators of complex dimension \cite{Klebanov:2016xxf}.

-Similar questions can also be asked about the existence of bifundamental multi-scalar critical fixed points starting from sextic interactions in $d=3-\epsilon$ and cubic interactions in $d=6-\epsilon$ dimensions.
-In this paper, we focus our attention on bifundamental $\phi^6$ fixed points in $3-\epsilon$ dimensions.
+Similar questions can also be asked about the existence of bifundamental multiscalar critical fixed-points starting from sextic interactions in $d=3-\epsilon$ and cubic interactions in $d=6-\epsilon$ dimensions.
+In this paper, we focus our attention on bifundamental $\phi^6$ fixed-points in $3-\epsilon$ dimensions.